-In retrospect I should have went here a bit earlier as the sun just set minutes after I reached the top.
+In retrospect, I should have gone here a bit earlier as the sun just set minutes after I reached the top.
 But the light was nice, so I didn’t really care.

 Standing there, I thought what kind of image I could take that I hadn’t taken before.
-So, remembering that selfies is the craze this year, I though I should try that.
+So, remembering that selfies are the craze this year, I thought I should try that.

-Since the sun had set, and I was in the shade with all the colors in the sky, I had to do a silhouette, or else it wouldn’t looked that great.
+Since the sun had set, and I was in the shade with all the colors in the sky, I had to do a silhouette, or else it wouldn’t look that great.

 So I pointed the camera on a small peak, set the timer and took a run for it.

-I set the timer on 5 second interval.
+I set the timer on a 5-second interval.
 The camera was around 10-15 meters from me when I stood there, listening for the camera shutter to go off.
-After the click I counted.
+After the click, I counted.
 Counted to four and then I jumped.
 Not knowing if I made the shot, I waited some more and jumped again, and again.

 after 3-4 jumps, I was confident that I had timed it right at least once.

 Back at the camera, to my amazement, I got it on my first jump!